-CESM | Community Earth System Model: is a true community effort including collaboration with scientists from universities, national laboratories, and other research organizations to develop, continuously improve and support the scientific use of a comprehensive Earth modeling system.
+A true community effort including collaboration with scientists from universities, national laboratories, and other research organizations to develop, continuously improve and support the scientific use of a comprehensive Earth modeling system.

 Focused on improving understanding of the climate change issue by better integrating research on both human and earth systems.

 The analog of AMIP for global coupled ocean-atmosphere general circulation models.
-CMIP began in 1995 under the auspices of the Working Group on Coupled Modelling -- which is in turn under auspices of CLIVAR and the Joint Scientific Committee for the World Climate Research Programme.
+CMIP began in 1995 under the auspices of the Working Group on Coupled Modelling (WGCM) which is in turn under auspices of CLIVAR and the Joint Scientific Committee for the World Climate Research Programme (WCRP)

-CT-ROMS | Coral Triangle Regional Ocean Modeling System: examines how oceanographic conditions shape benthic marine ecosystems in the Coral Triangle, and determines how changes in these conditions will influence those ecosystems in the 21st Century.
+Examines how oceanographic conditions shape benthic marine ecosystems in the Coral Triangle, and determines how changes in these conditions will influence those ecosystems in the 21st Century.
 During this first phase of the project, our immediate goal is to examine how spatial and temporal patterns of coral bleaching within the Coral Triangle will change over the 21st Century, with a better understanding of the physical and biological mechanisms driving those changes.